 Bypassing this is actually as simple as downloading a computer program to your computer or laptop.
 Most users opt to download software that connects them to a VPN (virtual private network).
 Your internet connection bypasses the censors by tricking them into thinking you are not actually surfing from within China, giving access to all of the websites enjoyed in your home country.
 It can make an internet connection much slower, but if you disable the VPN while surfing “safe” sites and turn it on only when watching YouTube or posting on Facebook, this should be minimal.

 While there are some free VPN services available, you do tend to get what you pay for.
 There are many options out there, so it’s a case of looking into what is best for you.
-Software varies in price from a few pounds a month up to £20 a month, but many companies give good discounts if you subscribe for a full year.
-‘Strong VPN’ and ‘12VPN’ are just two examples.
+Express VPN are widely regarded as the most popular and reliable VPN for regular surfing.
+Find out more about subscribing to Express VPN here.

 With an unlocked phone you can simply buy a pre-paid SIM card (often available from shops within the airport, metro stations or nearby hotels at stalls and convenience stores).
 The cost for a SIM card is anywhere between 100-200rmb and will have minutes already included.
 You can top-up your minutes buy buying phone cards (available from convenience stores and stalls) in amounts up to 100rmb.
 Rates are very reasonable and the menu for recharging your phone is available in English and Mandarin.